davidkytang/ExcelComplementaryToolbox/README.md

 This tool can work with 2 datasets at a time.
 The user copies data from a spreadsheet to this tool via the clipboard, without going through manual data import process at all.
 It can also read other tabular data formats, such as a table (non-image) shown on a webpage.

 ## Screenshot
 It is not complicated to operate this tool in practice.
 Every functions are readily accessible on a user interface with a streamlined design.
-To start an operation, the first step is to copy the source data (including the column header), and then press Ctrl + V on either the left or the right box on the main window.
-After the data shows up in the box, press one of the the square button to run an operation.
+To start an operation, the first step is to copy the source data (including the column header), and then press Ctrl + V on either the left or the right dataset container on the main window.
+After the data shows up in the dataset container, press one of the the square button to run a specific operation.

 ![picture](/res/screenshot.png)